discoverygarden/dgi_migrate/scripts/README.md

 > An optional set of row statuses, comma-separated, to which to constrain the rollback.
 Valid states are: "imported", "needs_update", "ignored", and "failed".

+... to be able to rollback things that are in the `ignored` and `failed` states, fix up whatever was causing them to fail/be ignored, and then kick off the migration again is a very useful pattern of execution to iterate towards convergence.